jacklin10/canner/README.md

 The implemenation for these methods is up to you.
 You'll find its much easier to do than you might think, and because there isn't tons of ruby magic its more readable.

+By default the base_policy takes the current user, a branch and the method (aka action).
+You can easily change this to whatever you need.

+If your app just does the standard validate user against an action then you can remove the branch attribute.

+If your app needs to capture more information for use with validation that's fine too.
+Since you write the validation policy in plain ruby its easy to customize to suit your needs.

+Canner doesn't try to tell you what you need.
+It just provides a guide to allow you to build whatever auth strategy works best for your requirements.

 ### fetch_roles

 This method is how you feed your apps roles into canner so they can be checked against.